peyo/laptop_customizer/README.md

 # Laptop Customizer
 _Starter project for React course_

-This exercise is to help with (1) refactoring a single component into multiple components and (2) passing state through callback functions and updating the state through props.
+This exercise is to learn about (1) refactoring a single component into multiple components and (2) passing state through callback functions and updating the state through props.

 # Problem
 A single component has grown to be quite large and is doing too many different things.
 All the funactionality has been built into a single component!